-What helps pupils make a successful Transition to Secondary School?
+What can help pupils make a successful Transition to Secondary School?

 Your new Year 7 pupils have already taken six standardised tests in May.